SweetCodeHQ/contributors/guidelines.html.markdown

 * Fixate and or Client may choose to syndicate content on one or more forums including the clients blog or other media outlet.

 * To the extent that it is possible, it is recommended that contributors subscribe to feeds where content is published, monitor, and respond to any comments placed on content they have created.

+## CODE OF CONDUCT

+* We encourage free and open conversation amongst contributors about the market and technology.
+Our contributor network is there to be a resource and motivator for all everyone to produce better technical content.
+If you feel like a peer contributor has breach a boundry of ediqutt we ask that you bring it to our attention immedatly, and avoid from engageing with the offender directly.

+* Fixate's priority is good technical content.
+And we only measure our contributors on the quality of their content.
+A contributor's personal oppinions should not be reflected in their content.
+Any and all interactions with the public outside the scope of published content is up to the disgression of the contributor.
+Any controvercies resulting from those interactions will not be associated with Fixate or Fixate's customers to the extent that is possible by the contributor.